 At this point, they don’t know who you are or what value you can provide.
 But the last thing you want is for them to check out your site, click away, and never come back.

 Luckily, Facebook retargeting ads let you re-engage people who have visited your site or interacted with your brand in the past.
-These people are essentially “low-hanging fruit” because they are already brand aware.
+These people are essentially the “low-hanging fruit” in marketing because they are already brand aware.

 They know who you are and probably have a good enough idea about the value you can offer since they’ve visited your site before.
-This makes it easier to convert them than brand new, unaware customers who are just landing on your site for the first time.
+This awareness makes it easier to convert them compared to new, unaware customers who are just landing on your site for the first time.

-To find the best Facebook retargeting strategy, you have to be strategic about how you set up and run a retargeting campaign on Facebook.
-If you’re wondering how to retarget on Facebook, here are some tactics you can use this year to reap the best results.
+To find the best Facebook retargeting strategy, you have to be tactical about how you set up and run a retargeting campaign on Facebook.
+If you’re wondering how to retarget on Facebook, here are some best practices you can use this year to reap the best results.

 The average abandoned cart rate is already high, and it’s only getting higher.

 Right now, it sits at just above 69%, which means less than 25% of people that put your products in their cart actually make it all the way to checkout.
 It’s depressing, but it makes sense.